ibm-cloud-docs/containers/cs_integrations_overview.md

 <tbody>
 <tr>
 <td>{{site.data.keyword.cfee_full_notm}}</td>
 <td>Deploy and manage your own Cloud Foundry platform on top of a Kubernetes cluster to develop, package, deploy, and manage cloud-native apps, and leverage the {{site.data.keyword.cloud_notm}} ecosystem to bind additional services to your apps.
-When you create an {{site.data.keyword.cfee_full_notm}} instance, you must configure your Kubernetes cluster by choosing the machine type and VLANs for your worker nodes.
+When you create an {{site.data.keyword.cfee_full_notm}} instance, you must configure your Kubernetes cluster by choosing the flavor and VLANs for your worker nodes.
 Your cluster is then provisioned with {{site.data.keyword.containerlong_notm}} and {{site.data.keyword.cfee_full_notm}} is automatically deployed to your cluster.
 For more information about how to set up {{site.data.keyword.cfee_full_notm}}, see the [Getting started tutorial](/docs/cloud-foundry?topic=cloud-foundry-getting-started#getting-started). </td>
 </tr>
 <tr>
 <td>Codeship</td>